Programs & Courses

 EDU: Teaching Studies consist of courses informed by educational theory to help teacher candidates develop skills for effective classroom practice at the Primary/Junior or Junior/Intermediate level.
 Beginning with an introduction to teaching and initial practicum preparation, the courses develop readiness for induction into the teaching profession through a focus on skills such as classroom management, narration as a teaching methodology, differentiated instruction, lesson planning, use of technology, and unit design

 The focus of this course is on lesson planning, essential presentation skills, introduction to curriculum, and preparation for practicum placement.
-Students are given the opportunity to develop skills in narration particularly as it applies to the teaching of Bible.
+Teacher candidates are given the opportunity to develop skills in narration particularly as it applies to the teaching of Bible.

 DT 602 - Teaching Studies 2: Technology in the Classroom (3.0 credits)

-Students will examine the place of information and communication technology in teaching and learning.
+Teacher candidates will examine the place of information and communication technology in teaching and learning.
 This includes the theoretical elements (e.g., a Biblical worldview in relation to technology, current research, and a critical review of how we manage the impact technology has on our lives) as well as practical applications.
 The emphasis will be both on teaching and on learning with technology.
-Students will be expected to apply their learning by developing a technology-guided lesson as well as a professional (e)portfolio.
+Teacher candidates will be expected to apply their learning by developing an online lesson as well as a digital professional portfolio.

-DT 604 - Teaching Studies 4: Teaching Strategies; Narration as Methodology (3.0 credits)
+DT 604 - Teaching Studies 4: Narration and Other Approaches to Teaching and Learning (3.0 credits)

 DT 605 - Teaching Studies 5: Planning for Instruction; Differentiated Instruction (3.0 credits)

-With specific references to their Primary/Junior or Junior/Intermediate specialization, students will apply the Understanding by Design model to all aspects of unit planning and delivery.
-Included in this course is an in-depth review of the application of differentiated instruction as an effective means of reaching all learners in a Reformed Christian school.
+In this course teacher candidates will learn and apply the Understanding by Design model to all aspects of unit planning and delivery.
+Included in this course is an in-depth review of the application of differentiated instruction as a means of reaching all learners in a Reformed Christian school.

-DT 606 - Teaching Studies 6: Induction into the Teaching Profession (3.0 credits)
+DT 606 - Teaching Studies 6: Entering the Teaching Profession (3.0 credits)

 In this culminating course, students will examine the professional qualities and characteristics necessary to become a successful teacher.
 Topics include reporting student progress and parent-teacher conferences, a review of the application and appointment process, contracts and salary schedules, handbooks and policies, short- and long-term planning, and preparing to enter the teaching profession in a Reformed Christian school.